BOEHM CSSE

 COPSEMO

-COnstructive Phase Schedule & Effort MOdel focuses on the cost of developing software as distributed over the development activity stage.
+COnstructive Phase Schedule and Effort MOdel focuses on the cost of developing software as distributed over development activity stages.

 Agile COCOMO

 A COCOMO tool that is very simple to use and easy to learn.
-Incorporates the full COCOMO parametric model and uses analogy-based estimation to generate accurate results for a new project.
-The analogy is based on already completed projects and only changes in COCOMO parameters.
+Incorporates the full COCOMO II parametric model and uses analogy-based estimation to generate accurate results for a new project.
+The analogy is based on already completed projects and only changes the COCOMO parameters.

 iDave

-The Information Dependability ttribute Value Estimation model lets users express time-phased information-processing capabilities–in terms of equivalent software size–and estimate time-phased software life-cycle investment costs–in terms of software size and the project’s product, platform, people, and project attributes.
+The Information Dependability Attribute Value Estimation model lets users express time-phased information-processing capabilities, in terms of equivalent software size, and estimates time-phased software life-cycle investment costs in terms of software size and the project’s product, platform, people, and project attributes.